scollin/grails-shiro-cas/README.md

 # Configuration

 * `security.shiro.cas.serverUrl` (REQUIRED): The URL of the CAS instance to authenticate against.
 This should be an HTTPS URL.
-* `security.shiro.cas.baseServiceUrl` (REQUIRED): The base URL to pass to CAS as the `service` parameter (see [CAS Protocol](http://www.jasig.org/cas/protocol) for more details on how this is used).
-This should be the protocol/host/port portion of your application server's URL.
+* `security.shiro.cas.baseServiceUrl` (OPTIONAL): The base URL to pass to CAS as the `service` parameter (see [CAS Protocol](http://www.jasig.org/cas/protocol) for more details on how this is used).
+This should be the protocol/host/port portion of your application server's URL with the application context.
+If unset, the plugin will attempt to determine the base URL dynamically.
-* `security.shiro.cas.servicePath` (REQUIRED): This should be the path at which end-users can reach the `/my-app/shiro-cas` path within the current application (which is automatically registered by this plugin).
+* `security.shiro.cas.servicePath` (OPTIONAL): This should be the path at which end-users can reach the `/shiro-cas` path within the current application (which is automatically registered by this plugin).
+Defaults to `/shiro-cas`.
 * `security.shiro.cas.failurePath` (RECOMMENDED): The path that users are redirected to if ticket validation fails.
 If this is not specified, ticket validation failures will result in `NullPointerException`s being thrown.
 * `security.shiro.cas.loginUrl` (OPTIONAL): The URL that users are redirected to when login is required.
 By default, this directs users to `/login` within the `serverUrl`, passing along the service as a query parameter.
 * `security.shiro.cas.logoutUrl` (OPTIONAL): The URL that users are redirected to when logging out.
 By default, this directs users to `/logout` within the `serverUrl`, passing along the service as a query parameter.